SaadMu7ammad/subul/README.md

 #### System Requirements (specific requirements):

-- The system must review the charity papers , and accept or deny it
+- The admin must review the charity papers , and accept or reject it

-- The system allows registered charities to post new cases, review, edit and close posted cases
+- The system allows registered charities to post new cases, review, edit and mark cases as completed.

 - Each case must include fields for title, description(and urgency level), main type & sub type, image, case location gender, target donation amount needed with a progress bar of donations for each case